denverdelamasa/GitCardz/README.md

 ```

 > ✏ **Note:** `containerClasses` is optional.
 If you leave it blank, a default card style will be applied.

 ---

-## 📎 Deployment (GitHub Pages)

-1. In repo Settings → Pages choose branch `main` and folder `/ (root)` or `/docs` if you prefer.
-2. Save — GitHub will deploy and show a public URL.
-3. After you merge PRs to `main`, the site will auto-update.

----